 A metric is a quantitative measure used to evaluate the performance of the different methods in solving the specific task problem.

 This guide will show you how to create a new Viash component.
-In the following we will show examples for both Python and R. Note that the Label Projection task is used throughout the guide, so make sure to replace any occurrences of "label_projection" with your task of interest.
+In the following we will show examples for both Python and R. Note that the Task template repo is used throughout the guide, so make sure to replace any occurrences of "task_template" with your task of interest.

 Tip